Skip to main content

 Dr Tony Lidington – short biography:

-Tony has been a showman, researcher and teacher for over 35 years.
+Tony has been a showman, researcher and teacher for over 40 years.
 He specialises in historical popular entertainment forms and their application to contemporary contexts.
 Tony was awarded a doctorate for his research into itinerant British performance forms by the University of Exeter, where he now teaches.
 He regularly writes about the subject for academic journals and general interest magazines, as well as broadcasting on both radio and television.
-Tony was founder of ‘The Pierrotters’ - Britain’s last professional seaside pierrot troupe, with whom he performed for 27 years as ‘Uncle Tacko!’
+Tony was founder of ‘The Pierrotters’ - Britain’s last professional seaside pierrot troupe, with whom he performed for 27 years as ‘Uncle Tacko!’ and now performs wit his remarkable flea circus throughout the country.
+Tony is the country's leading authority on seaside entertainment and a respected commentator on the history of British popular culture.

 Edit profile